ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 information inside the container and namespacing host kernel resources that are not yet namespaced by the Linux kernel itself.

-As a trivial example, when Enhanced Container Isolation is enabled, the "/proc/uptime" file shows the uptime of the container itself, not that of the Docker Desktop Linux VM.
+As a simple example, when Enhanced Container Isolation is enabled the "/proc/uptime" file shows the uptime of the container itself, not that of the Docker Desktop Linux VM:

 ```
-TODO: COME UP WITH OTHER EXAMPLES
+$ docker run -it --rm alpine
+/ # cat /proc/uptime
+5.86 5.86
 ```

+In constrast, without Enhanced Container Isolation you would see the uptime of the Docker Desktop Linux VM.
+Though this is a trivial example, it shows how Enhanced Container Isolation aims to prevent the Linux VM's configuration information from leaking into the container so as to make it more difficult to breach the VM.

+In addtion several other resources under "/proc/sys" that are not namespaced by the Linux Kernel are also emulated inside the container.
+That is, each container sees a separate view of each such resource and Sysbox reconciles the values accross the containers when programming the corresponding Linux kernel setting.

+This has the advantage of enabling container workloads that would otherwire require truly privileged containers to access such non-namespaced kernel resources to run with Enhanced Container Isolation enabled, thereby improving security.

 ### Limitations of Enhanced Container Isolation

-TODO:

-* sharing host namespaces

-* some privileged workloads don't work

-* some other workloads (nfs server) don't work yet
+Please refer to the [Limitations and Known Issues](faq.md) section.

 ### Enhanced Container Isolation vs Docker Userns-Remap Mode